hyperboria/python-cjdns/README.md

 # cjdnsadmin For Python 3

-The cjdns python library doesn't support python3 and has a couple of other issues, so I'm rewriting it.
-Intended to be pep8 compliant and fully support python 3, ideally with little-to-no dependencies.
+The cjdns python library doesn't support python3 is a PITA to import due to it's custom version of the bencode library, so I'm fixing it up.